lucia-ferrer/cf-cl/README.md

 # cf-cl
-Research on Catastrophic Forgetting on Continual Learning
+Research on Catastrophic Forgetting on Continual Learning for VAEs